IKON Pass Ski Resorts for the 2023-24 Season (Updated)

-The first difference that jumps out between EPIC and IKON prices are the varying amounts of Unlimited and Limited ski resorts within each network.
+The first difference that jumps out between EPIC and IKON pass prices are the varying amounts of Unlimited and Limited ski resorts within each network.
 Limited usually means that you are allowed to ski anywhere between 2-7 days at each resort in that category.
 However, average skiers only ski 2.7 times a year, which means this limitation is not really one at all.
-This only becomes an issue if you are buying a specific pass for your local resort that you plan on skiing often throughout the season.
+This only becomes an issue if you are buying a specific pass for your local resort that you intend to ski often throughout the season.

 The table above shows statistics for North American ski resorts only.
 Most of the passes include ski resorts in other countries like Australia or Italy, but since we are a US-based travel company, we are focusing only on local resorts to us.

-The 22 23 IKON Pass has poached the Sun Valley and Snowbasin ski areas from Vail Resorts’ Epic Pass for the 2022-23 ski season.
+During the 22/23 IKON Pass poached the Sun Valley and Snowbasin ski areas from Vail Resorts’ Epic Pass for the 2022-23 ski season.
 Idaho’s Sun Valley and Utah’s Snowbasin are both owned by Grand America Hotels & Resorts.

 Which Regions are best for IKON Passes?

 Since each nationwide ski pass has a specific set of ski resorts within its network, some regions of the US and Canada are better served by a specific pass.
 Based on where IKON ski resorts are located, here are the list of regions that, we feel, are best served by the IKON season pass:

 IKON Pass Ski Resorts